 For breakfast, we bring a few packs of oatmeal, instant coffee, and dehydrated milk that we use for oatmeal and as a creamer in our coffee.

 Lately, I also started dehydrating fruit snacks at home like bananas, strawberries, kiwis, and apples.
-Homemade dehydrated fruit come out tasting a lot better than store-bought and serve as the perfect snack on the trail or a tasty addition to our breakfast oatmeal.
+Homemade dehydrated fruit comes out tasting a lot better than store-bought and serves as the perfect snack on the trail or a tasty addition to our breakfast oatmeal.